practical-scientific-computing/practical-scientific-computing.github.io/python/00-intro.md

 version 2.7 or earlier to use your project's existing legacy software.

-If your project has no legacy code restrictions, then it is encouraged to use version 3.x and later as earlier versions will eventually lose support.
-In these tutorials, we will make use of Python 3.
+If your project has no legacy code restrictions, then it is encouraged to use version 3.x and later as earlier versions will eventually lose support. *In these tutorials, we will make use of Python 3*.

 One word of caution when writing python scripts that will be run in mixed
 environments: some systems (at the time of this writing: RHEL/CentOS, Debian,